 Food Science explores how raw commodities are processed into healthy, safe and appealing foods, with a focus on either business or science.

-Degree programs at the Masters and doctorate levels are offered in the Department of Food Science.
+Degree programs at the Masters and doctorate levels are offered in the Department of Food and Human Nutritional Sciences.

 Master of Science in Food Science: